yasen-petrov/axway-open-docs/content/en/docs/apim_installation/apiportal_install/upgrade_automatic.md

 5. If a newer version is available for **EasyBlog** or **EasyDiscuss**, click **Update Now** to update the component.

 {{< alert title="Note" color="primary" >}} To resolve a known issue (caused by EasyBlog) with broken menu paths when creating new custom menus for your API Portal in JAI, you must rebuild the menu paths.
 In JAI, select **Menus > Main Menu** and click **Rebuild**.
 You only need to rebuild the menu paths once after installation or upgrade. {{< /alert >}}

-### Restore footer customizations

-If you customized the company name in your API Portal footer using a Joomla! language override (**Extensions > Languages > Overrides** in JAI), you must perform the following steps to restore language overrides after upgrade:

-1. Locate the backup file `/opt/axway/apiportal/htdoc/Backups/<timestamp>/language/overrides/en-GB.override.ini` that is created during an upgrade.
-The timestamp corresponds to the time of the upgrade, for example, `20180613105149`.
-2. Copy the backup file to the path `/opt/axway/apiportal/htdoc/language/overrides/en-GB.override.ini`.

-Any customizations performed using language overrides are now restored.

-### Hide blog from the API Portal landing page (optional)

-After the upgrade, the blog is visible and accessible on the main menu on the API Portal landing page, because the EasyBlog plugin overrides permissions.
-If you want to hide your blog on the landing page, do the following:

-1. Log in to JAI.
-2. Click **Menus > Main Menu**, and select **Blog**.
-3. On the **Details** tab, set **Access** to **Registered**, and click **Save**.
-4. Refresh the API Portal landing page.
-Blog is no longer visible in the main menu before signing in.

 ### Consolidate vhosts and .htaccess files (optional)